mo-awais/vernamcipher/README.md

 # Disclaimer

 The truly-random keys are NOT generated on the computer or system being used.
 They are provided by the ANU QRNG.
-No computer can generate truly-random values on cryptographically strong.
+No computer can generate truly-random values only cryptographically strong.

 # Installation
 vernamcipher does not require any additional dependencies and can work on a fresh Python install, without any additional requirements.